GoogleChrome/developer.chrome.com/site/en/docs/apps/migration/index.md

 ### Migrating your Chrome Apps

-Follow these steps to migrate from a Chrome App to web applications or Chrome Extensions:
+Follow these steps to migrate from a Chrome App to web applications or Chrome extensions:

 1. **Scope your app functionality:** In some cases your app will dictate if you must go for a web application or if your only choice is to build a Chrome Extension.
 In cases where both can suit your needs you have a choice.
 Check out the [Web Capabilities site][28] and [Chrome Extension API reference][29] to learn more about what each technology has to offer.
-1. **Learn & Build:** Follow the learning resources to know about technologies and get your app up and running.
+1. **Learn and build:** Follow the learning resources to know about technologies and get your app up and running.
 The [PWA training][30] and the [Getting Started Chrome Extension][31] guides are great resources to get started on each of these technologies.
 1. **Test and distribute:** Offer your new app to a smaller percentage of users before a broader rollout to make sure it works well.
-To distribute them more widely, Web Applications can be accessed and installed from the browser.
-Chrome Extensions are usually distributed via the Chrome Web Store or self-hosted.
+To distribute them more widely, web applications can be accessed and installed from the browser.
+Chrome extensions are usually distributed via the Chrome Web Store or self-hosted.
 Both can be forced installed by admins in managed scenarios.

 ### Migrating your users

 Regardless of the technology you have chosen to migrate from Chrome Apps, you need to tell your users to uninstall the current app and guide them to the new experience.
-We recommend updating your app to include a message indicating that it has been discontinued, and that users should visit your website or the Chrome Web Store going forward (see example below).
+We recommend updating your app to include a message indicating that it has been discontinued, and that users should visit your website or the Chrome Web Store going forward (see the following example).
 You can also include an "uninstall" button that calls the [`uninstallSelf()`][32] method.
-Starting with Chrome 75, the [`installReplacementWebApp()`][33] method can be used inside of a Chrome App, in response to a button click or other user gesture, to automatically trigger the installation flow for your replacement web application.
+From Chrome 75, the [`installReplacementWebApp()`][33] method can be used inside of a Chrome App, in response to a button click or other user gesture, to automatically trigger the installation flow for your replacement web application.

-{% Img src="image/26V1DWN36MZr3mUo8ChSBlCpzp43/Ci5PDjsTJmh0hp1E5DBr.png",  alt="Google Photos Chrome App replacement", width="598", height="468" %}
+{% Img src="image/26V1DWN36MZr3mUo8ChSBlCpzp43/Ci5PDjsTJmh0hp1E5DBr.png",  alt="Google Photos Chrome App replacement.", width="598", height="468" %}

 An additional consideration is to inform Chrome Enterprise browser and ChromeOS Enterprise admins to update their app policies for their organizations.
 It is common for Enterprise and Education managed users to have their apps and extensions [force-installed via management policy][34].
 Developers should inform admins to update their [ExtensionInstallForcelist policy][35] (used to install Chrome Apps) and replace it with the [WebAppInstallForceList policy][36] with your web app’s URL:

-{% Img src="image/26V1DWN36MZr3mUo8ChSBlCpzp43/Dw3v8JgKRxeEQwy9HikV.png", alt="Admin Console Extension and Web App force install policy", width="598", height="468" %}
+{% Img src="image/26V1DWN36MZr3mUo8ChSBlCpzp43/Dw3v8JgKRxeEQwy9HikV.png", alt="Admin Console Extension and Web App force install policy.", width="598", height="468" %}

 ## Support